ayezza/topsis_profiles_selection/README.md

 - **1.0** = Perfect match with ideal solution
 - **0.0** = Closest to worst solution

+**NOTE:** if using `variant` proximity formula, the perfect match is always 1, which facilitates detecting the best choice.

 ## Output

 ### Directory Structure